pagkly/Zed/Investopedia3/Descending Triangle.md

 ## Difference Between Descending and Ascending Triangles

-Both the ascending and descending triangle are [continuation patterns](https://www.investopedia.com/trading/continuation-patterns-introduction/).
+Both the ascending and descending triangle are [[continuation patterns]](https://www.investopedia.com/trading/continuation-patterns-introduction/).
 The descending triangle has a horizontal lower trend line and a descending upper trend line, whereas the ascending triangle has a horizontal trend line on the highs and a rising trend line on the lows.
 Moreover, triangles show an opportunity to short and suggest a profit target, so they are simply different looks on a potential breakdown.
 Ascending triangles can also form on a reversal to a downtrend but they are more commonly applied as a bullish continuation pattern.

 ## The Limitations of Using a Descending Triangle

 The limitation of triangles is the potential for a false breakdown.
 There are even situations where the trend lines will need to be redrawn as the price action breaks out in the opposite direction - no chart pattern is perfect.
-If a breakdown doesn't occur, the stock could rebound to re-test the upper trend line resistance before making another move lower to re-test lower trend line [support levels](https://www.investopedia.com/terms/s/support.asp).
-The more times that the price touches the support and [resistance levels](https://www.investopedia.com/terms/r/resistance.asp), the more reliable the chart pattern.
+If a breakdown doesn't occur, the stock could rebound to re-test the upper trend line resistance before making another move lower to re-test lower trend line [[support levels]](https://www.investopedia.com/terms/s/support.asp).
+The more times that the price touches the support and [[resistance levels]](https://www.investopedia.com/terms/r/resistance.asp), the more reliable the chart pattern.